 I’d take a three or four-day weekend here or there.
 Sometimes if a holiday fell on a Friday or Monday, I’d increase it to five days, but never really more than that.
 And what a difference it made in my stress level!

 And you do know how important that is, right?
 Stress shortens your telomeres, a part of your chromosomes that’s associated with cellular aging.
-The shorter your telomeres, the quicker you age and the more likely you are to succumb to diseases like heart disease, diabetes and cancer.
+The shorter your telomeres, the quicker you age and the more likely you are to succumb to diseases like heart disease, diabetes and the C-word.

 The reason staycations worked for me, and a lot of other people, is they don’t add to the stress you are already trying to escape from.
 No packing, no reservations, no boarding the pets and no panic over getting to the airport on time.